jsoych/team_project/README.md

 5. **Experiment Tracking & Artifact Management**
    Full integration with **MLflow**, databases (Postgres), and model registries ensures experiments are fully auditable.

-6. **Device-Agnostic Preprocessing**
-   Data normalization and preprocessing functions are designed to work consistently across devices and datasets.

 ---